mriehl/dotfiles/README.md

 dotfiles
 ========

-Setup up local machine configuration.
+Set up local machine configuration.
 Installs symlinks so that changes I make can be pushed back to the repo.

 There is no globbing, everything is explicited by design, e.G. installing a symlink is done with